-Chinese moved amid violence in Central African Republic
+250 Chinese moved amid violence in Central African Republic

 Eight vehicles and other property belonging to four Chinese mining companies were stolen.
 No Chinese citizens were injured, according to the embassy.

 About 250 were evacuated to a safe place as the situation became more tense in ensuing days.
+The embassy did not say if they were still in the country.

 The Central African Republic is a resource-rich country.
 Timber, gold and diamonds dominate its exports, according to the International Peace Information Service, a research institute in Belgium.